orvi-tmp/learning-c-with-pebble/chapter12.md

 ### Higher Level Operations with Bits ###

-While it is useful to be able to use basic bitwise arithmetic, we can build these bitwise operators into higher level operations.
+While it is useful to be able to use basic bitwise arithmetic, we can build these bitwise operators into higher level, more abstract, operations.
 These include *extraction*, *inverting*, *clearing*, and *setting* spans of bits inside a number.
 Each of these operations requires a binary operator and a mask, or pattern, of bits.

 Extraction is the operation of creating a new bit sequence comprised of the bits taken from certain bit positions in the operand and 0 values for the other positions.
 This requires an and operation and a mask with 1 values in the positions we want to extract.
 For example, consider the code below: